santiment/academy/src/docs/labels/index.md

 Generally speaking, an **address label** is a piece of information attached to a wallet address.

 The most common use case of one is to denote the owner of the given address.
 E.g. address “A” belongs to Alice, and address “B” belongs to Binance exchange.
 Another use-case would be marking (aka labeling) an address as a smart contract.
 E.g. address “C” is an ERC-721 standard contract.

-Or we might need to label an address according to how the address is used.
-For instance, address “D” is a cold storage address.
+In the context of market analysis we are interested in the market participants' addresses mostly.
+Information about excanhges, whales, traders, DeFi protocols, etc gives a lot of insights on what's going on on the market.
 There are a lot of label types and use-cases which are described below.

 ## How we gather labels